justin-behm2016/MechaCar_Statistical_Analysis/README.md

 * Lot 1 has a p-value of 1, significantly higher than an assumed significance value of 0.05 percent.
 This allows the null hypothesis to be rejected, meaning the Lot 1 mean is statistically similar to the mean value of 1500.
 * Lot 2 has a p-value of 0.61 which is also significantly higher than the assumed significance value.
 This means the null hypothesis can be rejected again, meaning the Lot 2 mean is statistically similar to the mean value of 1500.
 * Lot 3 has a p-value of 0.04 which is not significantly higher than the assumed significance value.
 Due to this, the null hypothesis cannot be rejected, meaning the Lot 3 mean is statistically differenet compared to the mean value of 1500.

+## Study Design: MechaCar vs Competition

+* The next step in design should be to conduct a variety of statistical studies to compare how the MechaCar will sell compared to its competitors.
+I recommend breaking these studies down to compare one independent variable to one dependent variable.
+In all example studies, the vehicle price will remain the dependent variable.
+  * Our null hypothesis will be "The MechaCar CAN outcompete other cars in sales."
+  * Our alternative hypothesis will be "The MechaCar CANNOT outcompete other cars in sales."

+* I recommend doing studies on a variety of metrics that are important to consumers.
+The studies should compare the dependent variable (price) to a variety of independent variables: fuel efficiency, safety rating, maintenance cost, and bonus features (such as cargo space, electric/hybrid engine capabilities, sound systems, etc).
+The data of MechaCar vs competitors can be tested using linear models and t-tests.
+Gathering data on how MechaCar fairs against its competitors will allow the price of the vehicle to fluctuate.
+Finally, the marketing plan can focus on the aspects that the MechaCar excels at, thus directly marketing to consumers who prioritize these metrics.